 The reason we have Christian ceremonies and legal registrations for marriage is not because the Bible says we have to, but because there are aspects of Christian discipleship which make both of these a matter of wisdom.
 On the one hand, we are citizens of this world, called to be subject to the authorities that exist in Romans 13 and 1 Peter 2, which means that Christians will not try to get around the legal dimensions of marriage if they don’t involve sin.

 On the other hand, however, it is not the state, it is not the national state, that creates a marriage.
 God does.
 Jesus said, “What God has joined together, let not man separate” (Matthew 19:6).
-God is the one who joins two in marriage — not the state, not the couple, for goodness’ sake, not the pastor, the priest, or the parents.
+God is the one who joins two in marriage — not the state, not the couple (for goodness’ sake), not the pastor, the priest, or the parents.
 God does.
 God creates a marriage in heaven and it is unbreakable except by death.
 God made this.
 Let not man separate it.

 So, it seems wonderfully suitable to me that there be some kind of Christian solemnizing of this sacred, holy, divine work that can only be broken by death.
-So my final word to Gloria is: Cultivate a Bible-saturated, humble spirit of utter allegiance to Jesus and guard yourself from any roots of self-exaltation of defiance towards parents or towards tradition.
+So my final word to Gloria is: Cultivate a Bible-saturated, humble spirit of utter allegiance to Jesus and guard yourself from any roots of self-exaltation of defiance toward parents or toward tradition.
 Seek the kingdom first and God will show you the way.

 Find other recent and popular Ask Pastor John episodes.